nojhan/hanafuda/README.md

+# THIS REPOSITORY HAS MOVED

+It is now available at: https://nojhan.net/git/nojhan/hanafuda

+You can federate with it from Codeberg or another Forgejo instance.

+Please consider self-hosting to preserve the open Web, I highly recommend: https://yunohost.org

-# nojhan's Hanafuda cards set and almanac
+## nojhan's Hanafuda cards set and almanac

 This is a set of 12 vector pictures, one for each month of the year, in the SVG format.